denniepatton/Keraon/README.md

     ```

 ## Contact
-If you have any questions or feedback, please contact me at:
+If you have any questions or feedback, please contact me here on GitHub or at:
 **Email:** <rpatton@fredhutch.org>

 ## Acknowledgments